en

 When looking for your first job, you will probably end up applying to several organisations at once.

-Viktorien: "In that case, consider which job best matches your ambitions.
+Stephanie: "In that case, consider which job best matches your ambitions.
 What can the company offer you in this entry-level role to take you forward?"

 Remember that your first job is never perfect, and you don't necessarily have to stay with your first employer for years.
-"First-time job seekers often feel the pressure to immediately land their dream job," Viktorien knows.
+"First-time job seekers often feel the pressure to immediately land their dream job," Stephanie knows.
 "However, it is more important to lay a good foundation in your field first.
 Gaining experience in an entry-level position is essential to eventually land your dream job, even if you don't have it clearly in mind right now."

 Want to know more?